ValeriaFanti93/Wave-Reanalysis-Calibration/README.md

 # Wave-Reanalysis-Calibration

 All custom Matlab code for analysis of the data from:
-V. Fanti, O. Ferreira, V. Kuemmerer, C. Loureiro (2022).
-Performance of Global Reanalysis for Extreme Wave Conditions in Coastal Areas.
+Fanti, V., Ferreira, Ó., Kümmerer, V., Loureiro, C., Improved estimates of extreme wave conditions in coastal areas from calibrated global reanalyses.
+Commun Earth Environ 4, 151 (2023). https://doi.org/10.1038/s43247-023-00819-0

 To run in MATLAB, set this folder to your root directory, add the Functions folder to the path, replace 'FOLDER_CONTAINING_DATA' in main.m with the folder containing the data, and run main.m.